💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 The event, which usually takes place during Pride Month in June, welcomes at least 25,000 attendees and is considered the largest of its kind in the region.

-The festivities are more than waving around a rainbow flag while covered in sequins, paint, glitter, or feathers.
-The celebrations represent a decades-long battle for equality, anti-discrimination, anti-violence and acceptance — a battle that still rages on today.
+More than waving rainbow flag and showing off sequined costumes (which is plenty fun), the celebrations represent a decades-long battle for equality, anti-discrimination, anti-violence and acceptance — a fight that continues today.

-Philly has a rich history of LGBTQ rights advocacy and community-building.
+Philadelphia has a rich history of LGBTQ rights advocacy and community building.
 Here’s a primer.

 “Bitches Christmas” was, according to one narrator, a famous drag parade that took place annually on Halloween at Locust St. in the mid-to-late ’50s.
 One of the most popular local drag queens at the time was known only as “Sarah Vaughan.”